Home Latest News “You are not my King, this is not your Land!”

 It is embarrassing and sickening to witness from the prime minister down the excessive fawning towards King Charles with Menzies-like speeches of welcome.
 In particular, Prime Minister Albanese’s toadying to the royals places him in the category of the past Governor General John Kerr and erases the memory of Gough Whitlam’s progressive policies.

 We await with interest how the reactionary compradors in the federal parliament will go about the censure of Lidia Thorpe’s “disrespectful behaviour” and “breach of allegiance” to the royals.
-Lidia Thorpe might be put on trial through senate denunciation and other parliamentary resolutions of vengeance, but Australia’s so-called “open society” will be up for critical analysis and examination in court of public opinion and found wanting.
+Lidia Thorpe might be put on trial through senate denunciation and other parliamentary resolutions of vengeance, but Australia’s so-called “open society” will be up for critical analysis and examination in the court of public opinion and found wanting.

 This year the Australian public have witnessed two brave women, Senator Fatima Payman and Senator Lidia Thorpe, who have stood up in the federal parliament for human rights, opposition to racism, dispossession and genocide, in marked contrast to the pathetic minions who sit in this house of disgrace.
 They have both exposed the role of the Labor-Coalition swat team’s attempts to squash dissent in Australia and their vassalage deference to the US and UK.